Please note the following important changes to the accommodations process:

 Leaves for COVID-19

 Isolation and Quarantine Leaves help protect the public by preventing exposure to people who are sick or have been exposed to people who are sick.
-Employees may also take a leave if an accommodation request cannot be made.
+Employees subject to an isolation or quarantine order have access to several forms of paid leave.